Manitoba Highway 17

-Provincial Trunk Highway 17 (PTH 17) is a provincial highway in the Canadian province of Manitoba.
-It runs from a junction with PR 325 near Hodgson to a junction with PTH 9 near Winnipeg Beach.
+Provincial Trunk Highway 17 (PTH 17) is a provincial highway in the Interlake Region of the Canadian province of Manitoba.
+It runs from a junction with PR 224 and PR 325 near Hodgson to a junction with PTH 9 near Winnipeg Beach.

 PTH 17 is signed as a north-south route from PR 325 to PTH 7 at Teulon and an east-west route from PTH 7 to PTH 9.
 The majority of the route is paved, with a gravel section between PTH 8 and PTH 9.
 The speed limit is 100 kph except through urban areas.

 The route near Narcisse can be very dangerous as thousands of snakes cross PTH 17 to get to/from the Narcisse Snake Dens.
 As snakes are run over by vehicles, the road becomes very slippery.
 A series of 'garter-snake fences' were built in this area to protect both the snakes and vehicle traffic.